edwar7777/edwar7777.github.io/README.md

 # NFS clients behind NAT

-The NFS server is accessible in the intranet.
-Some clients behind the NAT are Sparc machines with Solaris 2.6 / 7 / 8 installed.
+Scenario: The NFS server is accessible in the intranet.
+But some clients behind the NAT are Sparc machines with Solaris 2.6 / 7 / 8 installed.
 Therefore, neither CIFS (Samba) mount nor NFSv4 can be adopted.
 The only option is NFS with version<=3.

 The NAT runs on a workstation with FreeBSD or Linux.
-Routed or Bridged network is not preferred in order to make the clients invisible from the intranet.
+Routed or Bridged network is not preferred in order to keep the clients invisible from the intranet.

 After NAT, the source port usually >=1024, while NFS server may allow only priviledged source ports (port<1024).